coderefinery/git-intro/_episodes/05-branches.md

 ---

 ## Food for thought

 - How do you work on two things in parallel?
 - How often do you find yourself wanting to go into two directions at once?
+- How do you patch a version of the code which is not the latest commit?

 ---

-## Branches
+## Motivation for branches

-Software develompent isn't linear.
-The strength of version control is that it permits the developers to isolate different tracks of work so that they can be isolated from one another.
-Developers can work on different things and merge the changes they made to the source code files afterwards to create a composite version that contains both the changes.

-Up until now our repository has only had one branch with one commit coming after the other, as depicted in the following.
+Up until now our repository has only had one branch with one commit coming after the other:

 ![Linear]({{ site.baseurl }}/img/gitink/git-branch-01.svg "Linear git
 repository"){:class="img-responsive"}

+However, software develompent is often not linear:

+  - Maintenance of releases, bugfixes, and patches.
+  - Collaborative work (everybody would be exposed to your bugs; you would be exposed to bugs of other people).
+  - We do not have time to write perfect code immediately, it would be nice to have the possibility to experiment somewhere aside.
+  - Interrupted work (we typically work on several longer term projects at the same time).

+The strength of version control is that it permits the developers to isolate different tracks of work.
+Developers can work on different things and merge the changes they made to the source code files afterwards to create a composite version that contains both the changes.

-To enable collaborative work we wish to do something more like
+To enable collaborative work we wish to do something more like:

 ![Git collaborative]({{ site.baseurl }}/img/gitink/git-collaborative-work.svg
 "description"){:class="img-responsive"}